.32 S&W

-The .32 S&W cartridge (also known as the .32 S&W Short) was introduced in 1878 for Smith & Wesson pocket revolvers.
-It was originally designed as a black powder cartridge.
+The .32 S&W is a straight-walled, centerfire, rimmed handgun cartridge (also known as the .32 S&W Short), and was originally designed as a black powder cartridge.
+It was introduced in 1878 for Smith & Wesson pocket revolvers.
 The .32 S&W was offered to the public as a light defense cartridge for "card table" distances.

 The .32 S&W Short was the basis for several other .32-caliber handgun cartridges.
 The .32 S&W Short can safely be fired in guns chambered for .32 S&W Long, .32 H&R Magnum and .327 Federal Magnum.

 Design

-Originally designed by the Union Metallic Cartridge Company (UMC) as a black powder cartridge using nine grains of black powder, the round has been loaded with smokeless powder exclusively since 1940.
+Designed by the Union Metallic Cartridge Company (UMC) as a black powder cartridge using nine grains of black powder, the round has been loaded with smokeless powder exclusively since 1940.
 It is low-powered and perfect for use in small frame concealable revolvers and derringers.
 The round remained popular in the United States and Europe long after the firearms chambered for it were out of production.
 At one time, it was considered to be the bare minimum for a self-defense round and was judged unsuitable for police work.